-Cannabinoids are uniquely able to respond to specific cell activity and interfere with changes to neuron communication.
+Cannabinoids are uniquely able to respond to specific cell activity related to controlling epilepsy and neuron communication.

 Epilepsy is a terrible disease to suffer from.
-Seizures are debilitating and life threatening, but thankfully, cannabis is proven medicine for them.
+Seizures are debilitating and life-threatening, but thankfully, cannabis is proven medicine for them.
 More and more studies come out weekly describing the life changing effect of cannabis on child and adult seizure sufferers.
 But how does cannabis actually help?
 They manipulate the body’s “endocannabinoid system” – a network of receptors and signalling mechanisms that mainly appear in the nervous system.
+So, is controlling epilepsy possible with cannabis?

 Endocannabinoids are important messengers in the body, and both their synthesis and breakdown are under tight control by gene mechanisms.
 The most well known receptor for endocannabiniods is the cannabinoid receptor 1 (CB1).
 It has gained appreciation as one of the most abundant G-protein-coupled receptors in the brain.